tuvrai/myownyear/README.md

 - Vanilla JS
 - Vanilla Node.JS
 - CSS/HTML
+- DB: Encrypted directories, each for one user, with his encrypted data

 ## Contributing
 Pull requests are welcome!
 Please open an issue first to discuss any significant changes.